Phileosopher/commonplace/lawsaxioms.md

 Niven's Fourth Law - Technology changes [ethics](morality.md).

+Objective Value Doctrine - Some attitudes about the universe are entirely true, and others are entirely false.

 Occam's Razor - All things equal, a simpler explanation with the least assumptions is better.

 Okrent's Law - Balancing an opinion becomes unbalancing it when an extreme reality threatens it.